This Week in Sarasota: Thursday, Jan. 2 | Arts and Entertainment | Your Observer

 Call 351-8000.

 Doug and Kayleen have the definition of a painful relationship.
-They meet at the age of 8 in the school nurse’s office, then over the course of 30 years build a complex connection over a lifetime of injuries, both physical and emotional.
+They meet at the age of 8 in the school nurse’s office, then over the course of 30 years,they build a complex connection over a lifetime of injuries, both physical and emotional.
 Runs through Jan.
-19
+19.

 Jazz at Two: Rodney Rojas Jazz